 It is also strongly recommended to contain:

-- At least one implementation of the desired solution in any of the languages C++ or Java.
+- At least one implementation of the desired solution in C++ (Java is dropped for IOI 2021 onwards).

 - Analyses of alternative solutions

 - Suggestions for grading

 - Test data or ideas for generating test data

 - The motivation behind the task

 Any comments related to the task are also welcome and would be highly appreciated.